2024-2025 Executive Board

 Dave currently serves in leadership roles for several organizations, including the State of Colorado Opioid Abatement Council (COAC), as Vice Chair of the COAC Admin committee, as Vice Chair of Region 10, on the Montrose Economic Development Corporation, the Montrose Downtown Area Revitalization Team, the Montrose Urban Renewal Board, and is currently the President of the Montrose Rotary Club.

-CML Board Immediate Past President: Dale Hall, Councilmember, GreeleyDale Hall, mayor pro temGreeley
+CML Board Immediate Past President: Dale Hall, Councilmember, GreeleyDale Hall, Mayor pro temGreeley

 Represents large category with population of 60,000 to 249,999; term expires June 2026